REST API Documentation

 Cons:

-· Endpoint lacks documentation and has confusing model.
+· Endpoint lacks documentation and has a confusing model.

 · Must unwrap batch events

-Last activity date does update when a comment is added directly to an item.
-For now, you must check for any new comments off the /items/id/comments endpoint.
+The last activity date does update when a comment is added directly to an item.
+For now, you must check for any new comments of the /items/id/comments endpoint.

 What is this Realtime Paging Issue?